ShrRa/interpython_poznan/_episodes/00-setting-the-scene.md

 - "Setting the scene and expectations"
 - "Making sure everyone has all the necessary software installed"
 keypoints:
-- "This lesson focuses on core, intermediate skills covering the whole software development life-cycle that will be of most use to anyone working collaboratively on code."
-- "For code development in teams - you need more than just the right tools and languages.
-You need a strategy (best practices) for how you'll use these tools as a team."
+- "This lesson focuses on core tools and practices for keeping your Jupyter Notebooks readable and maintainable."
-- "The lesson follows on from the novice Software Carpentry lesson, but this is not a prerequisite for attending as long as you have some basic Python, command line and Git skills and you have been using them for a while to write code to help with your work."
+- "The lesson follows on from the novice Software Carpentry lesson, but this is not a prerequisite for attending as long as you have some basic Python and command line skills, and you have been using them for a while writing code to help with your work."
 ---

 ## Introduction